Why Should You Bring 2 Wallets on an International Vacation?

 Perhaps most importantly, you do not need it.
 You need it to fly in and out and you need it to get into the hotel, that is typically about it.

-The rest of the time you should carry as little with you as possible.
+When you reach your destination a minimalist wallet is much more suitable for a day of sightseeing and adventuring.
+When you arrive, you should carry as little with you as possible for a multitude of reasons.
+Leaving important docs behind will help protect your personal information from being lost or stolen.
 Not just leaving your passport – leaving any extra cards you have, leaving any extra documentation, leaving business cards, and more.
+Your travel wallet should be left in a safe.
 You should only be taking with you as little as you need at any given time.

 Even the safest countries in the world have pickpocketing problems and are targeting tourists.
-In addition, a wallet that is lost abroad is unlikely to ever get returned.
-In an emergency, if you were to lose your cards or wallet, you would also find it even more difficult to cancel your cards and deal with the consequences while you’re abroad and you’ll need to have access to those items (like a second emergency credit card).
+In addition, a wallet that is lost or stolen abroad is unlikely to ever get returned.
+In an emergency, if you were to lose your cards or wallet, you would also find it even more difficult to cancel your cards and contact financial institutions while you’re abroad.
+Not to mention, losing a wallet during travel would really put a damper on your fun times.
+You’ll need to have access to important items when traveling, like a second emergency credit card and some amount of cash.

 That means that the best thing you can do – and something that makes traveling much easier – is to take two wallets with you on your vacation.
-One wallet holds your passport, emergency cards and anything else that you need for the entire journey.
-The other wallet, a smaller wallet (for example, our nylon card holder wallet) goes with you in your luggage and becomes the accessory you use while you’re on the trip itself.
+Your travel wallet is meant to be used for the journey.
+It holds your passport, emergency cards and anything else that you need for the entire journey.
+A minimalist wallet is for the destination.
+It’s a smaller wallet that doesn't need to have a lot of card pockets.
+Allett has a selection of wallet offers that are ideal for the journey and the destination.
+The Hybrid Card Wallet is a fantastic minimalist wallet made of nylon that is a perfect solution for travel abroad once you’ve reached your destination.

 Man holding Card Holder from Allett